North Shields Pottery

-The company was first established at the Low Lights, North Shields, in c.1814 possibly by Collingwood & Beall.
+The company was first established at the Low Lights, North Shields, in c.1818 by William Collingwood.

 Subsequently, the business became a partnership with John Thompson, trading as "William Collingwood & Company".
 Although this firm was dissolved in February 1819, William Collingwood carried on alone.
 Unfortunately, he was soon declared bankrupt and by 1823 the business was owned by Nicholas Bird and trading as "Bird & Co.".

 In October 1826 the business was advertised for sale, under the name of "The Northumberland Earthenware Manufactory" and a little later, Mr Bird was also declared bankrupt in October 1827 and the business was sold at auction in January 1828.